amd/ryzen-ai-documentation/docs/inst.rst

     install.bat -name <env name>

-Instead of running the automated installer, if you choose to install each component manually please refer to :doc:`manual_installation` page.
+Instead of the bundled installation process using ``install.bat``, if you choose to install each component manually please refer to :doc:`manual_installation` page.

 If you require to install Vitis AI PyTorch/Tensorflow or Microsoft Olive Quantizer, please refer to :doc:`alternate_quantization_setup` page.